komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/README.md

 The YOLO models were implemented in PyTorch and can be found in this [repo](https://github.com/OAfzal/GazeYoloModels).

 ## Results
 Results for both YOLOv3 and Faster R-CNN can be found [here](https://1drv.ms/u/s!As_geBXhgCy1rz2y3zLqQZ5a_PQ3?e=2n7O1W).
+Metrics generated using this [repo](https://github.com/Cartucho/mAP).

 ## Reference